 - Superior handling of certain regions of parameter space.
 In a parameterized family of distributions, sometimes very small or very large values of parameters are associated with degenerate or nearly degenerate distributions.
 For example, the beta distribution (which is continuous) approaches the Bernoulli distribution (which is discrete) in the limit as the shape parameters approach zero.
 Sometimes special algorithms are required to handle parameter values for which a distribution is nearly degenerate.
 The RAND function uses newer algorithms that handle these degenerate situations better than the older RANXXX algorithms.

 - Continued development.
 When SAS adds support for a new distribution, it is added to the RAND (and RANDGEN) function.
 For example, in SAS/IML 12.1, the RANDGEN function added the Laplace, logistic, Pareto, Wald, and "NormalMixture" distributions.
-Although I hesitate to say that the older RANXXX functions are deprecated (which suggests that they might go away), it is fair to say that they are no longer being developed.
+Although the older RANXXX functions are not going to vanish from traditional SAS, they are no longer being developed.
 New development is focused on enhancing features of the RAND and RANDGEN functions.

 In summary, the old RANXXX function (and the aliases UNIFORM and NORMAL) are based on algorithms that were in vogue during the age of white leisure suits and shag carpeting.
 Better alternatives now exist.
-The older functions will continue to be supported and are fine for quickly generating data for an example or to illustrate a technique.
+The older functions are fine for quickly generating data for an example or to illustrate a technique.
 However, if you are doing a serious simulation study, you should use the newer RAND function in Base SAS or the RANDGEN function in SAS/IML software.

 P.S.
 Are you still using the older PROBNORM and other PROBXXX functions to compute the CDF of a distribution?
 Are you still using the older PROBIT and the XXXINV functions to compute the quantiles of a distribution?
 Do yourself a favor and switch to the newer CDF function and QUANTILE function, which are more accurate.
 See Reasons 5 and 6.